ffaahhimm/openvino-face-detection/README.md

 # OpenVINO Face Detection 🎯

-Real-time face detection using Intel's OpenVINO toolkit and the `face-detection-0200` model — running on CPU with live webcam feed.
+Real-time face detection using Intel's OpenVINO toolkit and the `face-detection-0200` model — with automatic device selection (CPU/GPU/NPU) using the OpenVINO AUTO plugin.
 > Built as part of my GSoC 2026 preparation for the OpenVINO Toolkit organization.

 ---